 Many educators know the amazing facts and stories surrounding Finland and their education system.

-This tiny nation has made a name for itself when its students ranked among the top in the world on the Programme for International Student Assessment (PISA) for critical-thinking skills in science, math and reading.
+This tiny nation made a name for itself when its students ranked among the top in the world on the Programme for International Student Assessment (PISA) for critical-thinking skills in science, math and reading.

 However, its school program looks radically unlike U.S. or Asian programs.
 Here are just a few highlights: